simp/simp-doc/docs/user_guide/Client_Management.rst

 Perform the following actions as ``root`` on the Puppet Master system prior to attempting to install a client.

-.. only:: simp_4

- Open the ``/srv/rsync/dhcpd/dhcpd.conf`` file and edit it to suit the necessary environment.

-.. only:: not simp_4

- Open the ``/var/simp/rsync/OSTYPE/MAJORRELEASE/dhcpd/dhcpd.conf`` file and edit it to suit the necessary environment.
+Open the ``/var/simp/enviroments/simp/rsync/OSTYPE/MAJORRELEASE/dhcpd/dhcpd.conf`` file and edit it to suit the necessary environment.

 Make sure the following is done in the ``dhcpd.conf`` :